24: The Game – Fox’s Noble Attempt To Turn TV Into Gaming

 Image Credit: Guerilla Cambridge/FOX

 In March 2005, Sony reached an agreement with Twentieth Century Fox to bring a 24 game to the PlayStation 2.
-Guerilla Cambridge would develop, which later became a sister studio and assistant to Guerilla Games, which now produces Horizon: Zero Dawn and the Killzone franchise.
+Guerilla Cambridge would develop, which later became a sister studio and assistant to Guerilla Games, which now produces Horizon: Zero Dawn (one of our top ten ps4 games) and the Killzone franchise.
 The game would take place between seasons 2 and 3 of the show and actually fit into canon.
 There existed at this point a number of uncertainties in the show’s narrative.
 With the 24 production team ready to work on a script and elements of the game, it felt like we were really getting a whole new season of 24.

 We sort of got the closest thing thanks to the voice acting lineup.
 Nearly all of the main cast appeared as voices for their respective characters in the game.
 Kiefer Sutherland, Elisha Cuthbert, Dennis Haysbert, and the others are a huge reason this game felt so authentic to the show.
 Imagine doing a game like this without a single actor from the show.
 It’d just feel…wrong.
 Well, by the time the debuted at E3 2005, Guerilla and Sony presented a whole load of gameplay experiences.